siddharthsachdeva2835/webpack-docs/asset_management/README.md

 }
 ```

-## loading data
+## Loading Data

-Another useful asset that can be loaded is data, like JSON files, CSVs, TSVs, and XML.
-Support for JSON is actually built-in, similar to NodeJS, meaning import Data from './data.json' will work by default.
+Another useful asset that can be loaded is data, like **JSON files, CSVs, TSVs, and XML**.
+Support for JSON is actually built-in, similar to NodeJS, meaning **import Data from './data.json'** will work by default.
 To import CSVs, TSVs, and XML you could use the csv-loader and xml-loader.
 Use the following command:

 ```bash
 npm install --save-dev csv-loader xml-loader